RandomDebugGuy/NexusBotDC/README.md

 - `serverId`: ID of the Discord server where the bot will operate.
 - `generalChannelId`: ID of the general channel where the bot will send messages.

+# Globally Defined Names for code:

+- `prefix`: Command prefix for your bot.
+- `serverId`: ID of the server your bot will operate in.
+- `ownerRoleId`: ID of the role representing the bot owner.
+- `staffRoleId`: ID of the role representing the staff members.
+- `moderatorRoleId`: ID of the role representing the moderators.
+- `memberRoleId`: ID of the role representing regular members.
+- `generalChannelId`: ID of the general channel in your server.

 Make sure to replace the placeholder values with your actual IDs.

 ## Bot Events